Updated 1 week ago

 There are different types of solar panels: monocrystalline, polycrystalline, and thin-film.
 Monocrystalline are the most popular because they can generate electricity more efficiently than other types.

 The physical size of the solar panel can impact its power generation, too.
 Solar panels are made up of solar cells.
-Most residential solar panels have between 60 and 66 cells, while most commercial panels have at least 72 cells.
-72-cell panels have more cells, so there is more surface area to turn sunlight into electricity.
+These days, most residential solar panels have 108 to 120 half-cut solar cells, while most commercial and utility-scale panels have 144 cells.

 3. Your roof